shuimo-design/shuimo-ui/README.md

 | RicePaper     | ✅             | ❌                               | ❌     |
 | DeleteIcon    | ✅             | ❌                               | ❌     |

-### This migration is very time consuming, We are doing our best。If possible, please star or submit a contribution.
+### This migration is very time consuming, We are doing our best.
+If possible, please star or submit a contribution.
 Thanks.